 When all of the factors are combined, a successful endorsement is formed and a beneficial relationship begins.

 Not Matching Your Celebrity to Your Brand

 However, an issue arises when the product doesn’t match the celebrity or high profile influencer.
-A recent meta-analysis has investigated the effects of using sex to sell.
-The study found that using sex to sell only aids in building awareness of the product, rather than inspiring any meaningful action.
+A meta-analysis study found that using sex to sell only aids in building awareness of the product, rather than inspiring any meaningful action.
 The conclusion reached from this study can be viewed through the angle that using sex to sell implies that the only connection between the product and influencer is the sexual allure used to capture consumers’ attention.
 This leaves no room for the influencer to have an overlapping or meaningful connection to the brand.